kacheryhub/kachery-doc/doc/kacheryhub-markdown/createKacheryChannel.md

-# How to create a kachery channel
+# Creating a kachery channel

 A kachery channel allows authorized kachery nodes to communicate with one another, share data, and execute tasks.
-To create a new channel, you must first create or claiming the necessary cloud resources on [bitwooder.net](https://bitwooder.net).
-After that you can configure a new kacheryhub channel to use those resources.
+To create a new channel, you must first create or claim the necessary cloud resources on [bitwooder.net](https://bitwooder.net).
+After that, you can configure a new kacheryhub channel to use those resources.

 ## Creating or claiming a Bitwooder channel resource